Posted in category: Ferns, Miniature Plants.

 • Plant shipments should be opened immediately.
 Even during ideal weather conditions, shipped plants may dry out, freeze or escape their pots.

-• Some buyers have reported that plants shipped during extremely hot or cold periods arrived with cold/hot packs and their plants arrived in good shape.
+• Some vendors will include cold/hot packs with shipments made when it’s extremely cold or hot.
 Don’t assume that the vendor you buy from will do the same.
 Ask first and try to arrange for the shortest delivery schedule you can afford.

 • Ferns are generally plants that require natural light but do not require a great deal of sun.
 Putting your mini ferns in prolonged direct sunlight might kill them.
 That said, some ferns will thrive with a bit more sunshine.